janisdd/handsontable/README.md

 **Note that the dist might not be up to date (!!!), you need to run `npm run build` to get the output (`dist/`)**

+*For development you can run `build:umd` for faster build times*

 Below is a list of changes made to this repo (latest first)

+- sort plugin now supports multi column sorting (always enabled)
+  - sue ctrl/cmd to sort by the next column

 - fixed issue where `fixedRowsTop` and `fixedColumnsLeft` could not be changed/set after we removed a row/col